ChaoskillerSR/Bloodborne-Save-Organiser/README.md

 **NOTE:** THE TOOL DOES **NOT** WORK WITH THE DIEGO BRANCH OF SHADPS4 CURRENTLY, ONLY USE WITH THE MAIN BRANCH

+**NOTE:** To use global hotkeys, you must run the program as administrator.

 The **Bloodborne Save Manager** is designed to help players efficiently manage their save files for **Bloodborne**.
 It provides an easy-to-use interface for **backing up, restoring, and organising multiple game saves**, allowing users to:

 - Switch between different progress states.